ingo/ingo.github.io/_recipes/roasted_cauliflower_hummus.md

 title: Roasted Cauliflower Hummus
 vegan: "\u2713"
 ---

+It’s creamy, savory, and veggie-packed.
 Cauliflower hummus is a unique take on the traditional hummus recipe.
 Instead of using chickpeas, this recipe uses roasted cauliflower, making it a low-carb and easily digestible option.
 It's a great way to sneak more veggies into your daily routine.

 ### Ingredients